rarkhipov/retentioneering-framework/docs/source/getting_started/data_preparation.rst

     Event timestamp type: obj
     Event timestamp example: 2019-02-09 16:10:23

-The event timestamp here is python object (string).
+We see that here column with the timestamp is a python object (string).

-You can convert it to seconds with following code
+You can use the following functions to convert it into seconds.

 .. code:: python